AI-Hypercomputer/gpu-recipes/inference/g4/single-host-serving/vllm/README.md

 -   `--kv-cache-dtype fp8`: Sets the data type for the key-value cache to FP8 to save GPU memory.
 -   `--max-num-batched-tokens 4096`: This sets the maximum total tokens (Input + Output) the GPU processes in one go.
 It limits the GPU's immediate computational load.
 -   `--max-num-seqs 256`: This sets the maximum number of concurrent requests (sequences) the VLLM scheduler keeps actively running in the GPU's KV cache.
--   `--max-model-len 2300`: This defines the maximum total context size (Input tokens + output tokens + 100) allowed for any single request.
+-   `--max-model-len 2300`: This defines the maximum total context size (Input tokens + Output tokens + 100) allowed for any single request.
 It sets the model's context window limit.
 -   `--gpu-memory-utilization 0.95`: The fraction of GPU memory to be used by vLLM.
 -   `--tensor-parallel-size 1`: It specifies the number of gpu's to use.